AI Trail Analysis

 - Bear spray (if camping)

-Sturdy hiking boots with good ankle support are crucial for the rocky and rooted terrain.
-Layers are essential to adapt to the cool and potentially damp conditions.
-Trekking poles can aid stability on the steep sections, and a first-aid kit is always recommended.
+Good waterproof hiking boots with ankle support are crucial for the rocky and potentially wet terrain.
+Layers are essential to adapt to changing mountain weather.
+Trekking poles can aid stability on the steep sections and reduce strain on knees.

 Safety tips⌄